 To chat with a group, tap the pencil icon on the home screen, then New Group.

 You can select members from your contacts or add people by phone number.
 Tap Next, enter a group name, and tap Create.

 You can invite additional members by sending out the group link or adding from your contacts.
 Tap the group icon at the top of the screen to access your group's settings.
 Scroll down to Group Link to enable this feature and share the direct link.
 You can also require an admin to approve member requests.

-You can also use Signal for group calls (up to five participants) directly from a group chat.
+You can also use Signal for group calls (once limited to five participants, but now supporting as many as 40) directly from a group chat.

 To enable disappearing messages in an individual or group chat, go to the chat settings and toggle this feature on.
 You can select how long you want messages to appear for (from five seconds to one week).

 Signal has a number of additional privacy options you can enable.
 From the home screen, go to Settings > Privacy to change specific messaging preferences like read receipts as well as screen security, which prevents message previews from showing, and screen lock, which requires your password or biometric access to view the app.